zenomeplatform/ZenPharmMix/README.md

 If you use StellarPGx in your PGx analysis, please cite our recently accepted article:

 David Twesigomwe, Britt I. Drögemöller, Galen E.B.
 Wright, Azra Siddiqui, Jorge da Rocha, Zané Lombard and Scott Hazelhurst.
 StellarPGx: A Nextflow pipeline for calling star alleles in cytochrome P450 genes. *Clinical Pharmacology and Therapeutics* (2021).
-[Epub ahead of print] doi: doi:10.1002/cpt.2173
+[Epub ahead of print] doi:10.1002/cpt.2173

 ## License